School Name

 All classes have ‘Regulation stations’ for children to self-regulate and provide a safe space for this.

 We also access the involvement of outside agencies to offer advice and to work with the family.
-We work closely with Golden Hill Inclusion Support Team and we also work with our allocated CAMHS Mental Health Practitioner.
+We work closely with Golden Hill Inclusion Support Team, REACH behaviour and we work with our allocated CAMHS Mental Health Practitioner.

 How do you evaluate the effectiveness of the provision made for children and young people with special educational needs?